 A robust and attractive bird, the Jersey Giant has black legs with yellow soles.
 There are four toes per foot with no feathering on the legs.
 Wattles and comb are red, while the skin is yellow.
 The eyes of this chicken are dark brown, while the beak is black with a pale yellow tinge at the very end.

 Despite the obvious difference in feather color, there are some differences between Black, White, and Blue Jersey Giants, too.
-For starters, Black Jersey Giants will have a unique iridescent sheen to their feathers that looks almost green in the sunlight.
+For starters, Black Jersey Giant chickens will have a unique iridescent sheen to their feathers that looks almost green in the sunlight.

 White Jersey Giants are unique in that they have willow colored shanks, yellow beaks, and yellow soles.
 Blue Jersey Giants have black shanks with feathers that are slate blue with darker blue lacing.